How to Plan a Beautiful Back Garden Wedding

 The Space: Making Your Garden Wedding-Ready

-Not every garden is wedding-ready straight away, but with some planning, even a simple backyard can be transformed into a beautiful setting.
+Not every garden is wedding-ready straight away, but with a little planning and creativity, even a simple backyard can transform into a beautiful setting.

-Think About Guest Comfort – Level ground for seating, shaded areas for hot days, blankets for cooler evenings.
+First, think about guest comfort – level ground for seating, shaded areas for hot days, and blankets for cooler evenings.

-Plan for Weather – A small marquee or stretch tent gives peace of mind.
+Next, plan for weather – a small marquee or stretch tent will give you peace of mind if the forecast turns.

-Use What’s Already There – Trees, flowerbeds, or even a family barn can set the scene naturally.
+Finally, use what’s already there.
+Trees, flowerbeds, or even a family barn can naturally set the scene without the need for heavy styling.

 The Ceremony: Legalities & Personal Touches